-Faculty on three campuses (UCLA, UCI and UCSF) will begin depositing articles in eScholarship on November 1, 2013.
-Progress on deposit implementation will be reviewed during the following year.
+Faculty on three campuses (UCLA, UCI and UCSF) began depositing articles in eScholarship on November 1, 2013.
+Progress on this pilot implementation will be reviewed during the 2014 calendar year.
 Deposit of articles by faculty on the remaining campuses is expected to begin on November 1, 2014.
-Of course, faculty at all campuses are welcome to deposit articles in eScholarship before these dates.
+Of course, faculty at all campuses are welcome to deposit articles in eScholarship immediately.
+The Policy applies to all scholarly articles authored by UC Faculty who signed a contract with their publisher after the date of adoption: July 24, 2013 (UCSF Policy adoption date: May 21, 2012).